eau-claire-energy-cooperative/snmp-to-icinga/README.md

 A YAML configuration file must be created that contains the Icinga and SNMP trap information.
 The script looks for config files in the `config` directory, specifying a different absolute path will not work.
 Multiple SNMP traps can be defined in the same file.

 ```
-# your icinga service information, including the API user
+# your icinga service information, including the API user and check source.
 icinga:
   ip: 127.0.0.1
   username: api_user
   password: api_pass
+  check_source: source_name
 # define each of the traps below
 traps:
   - name: "Test SNMP"